anhskrttt/UETSnakeProj/README.md

 - press any key to start
 - using your arrow keys,
 - control a snake,
-- and try to collect coin and strawberry,
+- try to collect coin and strawberry,
 - while avoid touching border and enemies
 - press r to replay